fakela/documentation/get-started/what-is-mindee.md

 You will frequently encounter these concepts throughout this docs as Mindee is centred around them

 - **Models**.
-A model is a machine learning file that can be trained to carry out specific tasks such as extracting capturing the total amount info from receipts.
+A model is a machine learning file that can be trained to carry out specific tasks such as extracting the total amount info from receipts.
 - **Documents**.
-A semi-structured document like an invoice, receipt, ID document, W9-forms, train-ticket etc. in a PDF or image format.
+This includes a semi-structured document like an invoice, receipt, ID document, W9-forms, train-ticket etc in a PDF or image format.
 - **Annotation**.
 Annotation is the process of labelling data to show the outcome you want your machine learning model to predict.
 - **Predictions**.
 Prediction refers to the output of an algorithm after it has been trained on a dataset and applied to new data this occurs when your model has finished training your documents